-Name Age Title Scott H. Baxter 58 President, Chief Executive Officer and Chair of the Board Rustin E. Welton 53 Executive Vice President and Chief Financial Officer Thomas E. Waldron 55 Executive Vice President, Co-Chief Operating Officer and Global Brand President-Wrangler Christopher M. Waldeck 56 Executive Vice President, Co-Chief Operating Officer and Global Brand President-Lee Thomas L. Doerr, Jr. 48 Executive Vice President, General Counsel and Corporate Secretary
+Name Age Title Scott H. Baxter 59 President, Chief Executive Officer and Chair of the Board Joseph A. Alkire 44 Executive Vice President and Chief Financial Officer Thomas E. Waldron 56 Executive Vice President, Co-Chief Operating Officer and Global Brand President-Wrangler Christopher M. Waldeck 57 Executive Vice President, Co-Chief Operating Officer and Global Brand President-Lee Thomas L. Doerr, Jr. 49 Executive Vice President, General Counsel and Secretary

 Certain information with respect to our executive officers is provided below.
 Officers are appointed to serve at the discretion of the Board.
 Information regarding Mr. Baxter is included in the director profiles set forth above.
-Ages are represented as of March 9, 2023.
+Ages are represented as of March 7, 2024.

-Rustin E. Welton is Executive Vice President and Chief Financial Officer (and has served in that role since the Spin-Off).
-Prior to his current role at Kontoor, Mr. Welton was VF's Vice President and Chief Financial Officer-Americas East from January 2017 to the Spin-Off.
-He previously served as VF's Vice President and Chief Financial Officer for the Jeanswear Coalition, Imagewear Coalition, and Central America/South America from December 2014 until January 2017 and Chief Financial Officer-Jeanswear North and South America from 2012 to 2015.
-He earned a Master of Business Administration degree from Indiana University's Kelley School of Business and a B.A. in Finance from the University of Illinois at Urbana-Champaign.
+Joseph A. Alkire is Executive Vice President and Chief Financial Officer (and has served in that role since August 2023).
+Prior to his role at Kontoor, Mr. Alkire served as Chief Operating Officer and Chief Financial Officer for BrüMate, Inc. He previously served as Vice President, Corporate Development, Treasury, and Investor Relations for VF Corporation and as an investment banking and equity research analyst for William Blair & Company.
+He earned as Master of Business Administration degree from The University of Chicago's Booth School of Business and a bachelor's degree in Business from Indiana University's Kelley School of Business.

 Thomas E. Waldron is Executive Vice President, Co-Chief Operating Officer and Global Brand President-Wrangler (and has served in that role since March 2022).
 Prior to his current role, Mr. Waldron was Kontoor's Executive Vice President (or Vice President) and Global Brand President-Wrangler since the Spin-Off.
-He previously served as VF's Global Brand President-Wrangler from October 2018 to the Spin-Off, President-Wrangler from March 2016 until October 2018, Vice President-Mass Brands from July 2010 until March 2016, Vice President General Manager-Wrangler Male Bottoms from July 2005 until July 2010, Merchandise Manager-Wrangler Men's from Jourd 2005, National Account Executive-Walmart (Boys) from January 2000 until July 2003, National Account Evecutive-Walmart (Men's) from November 1996 until January 2000 and Replenishment Manager from September 1995 until November 1996.
+He previously served as VF's Global Brand President-Wrangler from October 2018 to the Spin-Off, President-Wrangler from March 2016 until October 2018, Vice President-Mass Brands from July 2010 until March 2016, Vice President General Manager-Wrangler Male Bottoms from July 2005 until July 2010, Merchandise Manager-Wrangler Men's from January 2003 until July 2005, National Account Executive-Walmart (Boys) from January 2000 until January 2003, National Account Executive-Walmart (Men's) from November 1996 until January 2000 and Replenishment Manager from September 1995 until November 1996.
 He earned a B.S. in Economics from the University of North Carolina at Greensboro.